Kiuwan logo

 Scrapers

-Scrapers, otherwise known as web scrapers or web crawlers, are tools that extract data from websites.
-Just like bots, scrapers can bring businesses many benefits, such as search engine indexing, but when used maliciously, they become web scraping threats.
+Scrapers, also known as web scrapers or web crawlers, are tools that extract data from websites.
+Like bots, scrapers can bring businesses many benefits, such as search engine indexing, but when used maliciously, they become web scraping threats.

 Scrapers become automated threats due to the following reasons: